OSA413/Sonic4_ModLoader/README.md

 * One-Click Mod Installer for an easier mod installation through the web and local archives
 * AMBPatcher for editing .AMB files
 * CsbEditor for editing .CSB files
-* 7-Zip as a dependency for One-Click Mod Installer (you can use a copy from your system)
+* 7-Zip as a dependency for One-Click Mod Installer

 ## How to install the Mod Loader